rickb777/servefiles/README.md

 Serve static files from a Go http server, including performance-enhancing features.

- * Based on the standard net/http ServeFiles, with gzip and cache performance enhancements.
+ * Based on the standard net/http ServeFiles, with gzip/brotli and cache performance enhancements.

 Please see the [GoDoc](https://godoc.org/github.com/rickb777/servefiles) for more.

 ## Installation

-    go get -u github.com/rickb777/servefiles
+    go get -u github.com/rickb777/servefiles/v3

+## v3

+Version 3 brings Go module support.
+Also, brotli encoding is supported alongside gzip encoding.
+Brotli now has widespread implementation in most browsers.
+You should compress your textual assets using Brotli as part of your build pipeline, uploading the original and compressed files (including Javascript, CSS, HTML, SVG etc) to your production server's asset directories.

 ## Status

 This library has been in reliable production use for some time.
 Versioning follows the well-known semantic version pattern.